franklinvvidal/WinA1314/README.md

 If you have any thirt party applications such as the **UWAKS** or the **Apple Bootcamp** drivers already installed on your system, please uninstall them first before installing WinA1314.

-### Build
+### Building

 To build the project you will need Visual Studio 2012 (or better) and the Windows Driver Kit 8.
-For building the installer, you will need Inno Setup.
+For the installer, you will need Inno Setup.

 ## Disclaimer and Download